DHANESH-JOSHI/Multiplex/API_ROUTES_DOCUMENTATION.md

-# API Routes Documentation
+# Multiplex API Routes Documentation

-This document provides a comprehensive list of all API routes available in the Multiplex application.
+This document provides a comprehensive list of all API routes available in the Multiplex application, organized by category.

 ## Base URL